This Is What a Gratitude Journal Really Looks Like

 Gratitude provides balance

 Filling your life with gratitude does not mean you’ll never again be upset, or have something to complain about.
 If only!
 Keeping a gratitude journal can, however, help you balance the good with the bad, on a daily basis, in a way that supports optimism.
 “My personal practice is, if I complain about something, I have to find one thing that I’m grateful for, about that complaint,” shares Felps.
-Here are seven other daily habits of naturally grateful people.
-And if your day was filled with lemons, here’s how your gratitude journal might help you turn them into lemon-drop martinis.

 - It was SO annoying to stand on that long grocery store line, but at least it gave me a few minutes to reconsider my purchase of a gallon of rocky road ice cream—which I and my waistline are grateful I left the store without.